evamlau/LocustKing/README.txt

+LocustKing The Game
-Eva Lau, Ethan Lebowitz, Karina Thanawala
+Creators: Eva Lau @evamlau, Ethan Lebowitz @EthanLebowitz, Karina Thanawala @kthanawala21

-Plague!
-The Game
+Created for as the final project for CS-112

 To compile:
 javac *.java